Thrilling Reading to Keep Your Mind Engaged

 Prolific Writers Life

-My husband, Barry and I recently joined Prolific Writers Life which offers members a variety of free online work sessions and discounts on coaching sessions with industry experts.
+My husband, Barry and I are members and experts at Prolific Writers Life, which offers members a variety of free online work sessions and discounts on coaching with industry experts.
 They offer opportunities to hone your writing skills, develop your author brand, and connect with a supportive community in live events.
 You can participate in group chats or send private messages to members through Prolific Writers Chat.
-If you’ve got a writing project, or are an expert who can help members finish their writing projects, come join the community.
+If you’ve got a writing project, or are an expert who can help members finish their books, come join the community.

 Classic Cinema With the Sage Sisters

 Shakespeare was right, “All the world is a stage and all the men and women merely players.”
-The stories we tell and consume are us trying to figure out who we are, why we’re here, who we want to be, and the kind of world we want to live in.
+The stories we tell and consume are us trying to figure out who we are, why we’re here, and the kind of world we want to live in.

 Come join the conversation on YouTube and our Facebook group.